JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

         * the `webMain.dependencies {}` block inside the Kotlin `sourceSets {}` block,
         * the `js {}` and `wasmJs {}` target declarations inside the `kotlin {}` block.

-### Create shared modules

-The rule of thumb for the migration of shared modules is:

-* If you implement Compose Multiplatform UI for each of your apps, you only need a single `shared` module that includes all multiplatform dependencies.
-* If at least one of your apps has fully native UI and only should depend on common code for business logic, create a `sharedLogic` and a `sharedUI` module to separate them.

-The UI in the sample project is fully implemented using Compose Multiplatform, so a single `shared` module makes sense.
-But to illustrate the more general case there's an optional section on extracting non-UI code and the changes you would need to make.
-TODO link

-#### Configure a `shared` module
+### Configure a shared module

-Since you have already extracted all entry points (platform-specific code) out of the `composeApp` module, you can simply continue using it as the module with common code.
+In the example app, both UI and business logic code are being shared, so it only needs a single shared module to hold all common code: we can simply repurpose `composeApp` as the common code module.

+For an overview of other project configurations and ways of dealing with them, see our blogpost about the new recommended project structure TODO link

-You only need to adjust the Gradle configuration:
+The only thing you need to adjust in the Gradle configuration that is not covered by sections on app modules is the new Android Library Gradle plugin:

 1. In `gradle/libs.versions.toml`,
    add the Android Gradle Library plugin to your version catalog: